thedeepanshuj/Pattern-Problems/README.md

 # Pattern-Problems
-This repository consists of various pattern problems in C++ including their solution starting from easy level going to hard level.
+This repository consists of various pattern problems including their solution starting from easy level going to hard level.

 		**** You can also contribute new problems by contacting at thedeepanshujain@gmail.com ****